Our Vision, Mission & Values

 Rich With Tradition

 Eureka is a college rich in tradition.
-When you pass along a glowing torch at the annual homecoming Torchlight Parade or experience the fun of finding the rum cake our senior class hides every year, you’ll feel like a link in the long chain of Eureka history – and that’s because you are!
+When you meet fellow students at the annual homecoming tailgate or experience the fun of finding the rum cake our senior class hides every year, you’ll feel like a link in the long chain of Eureka history – and that’s because you are part of the history and tradition!

 Eureka College traditions include: